Our Trails

 Description

 This hike takes you through the Fairfield Glade canyon.
-The trail has been extensively rerouted in the last year due to the construction of new homes in the area.
+The trail was extensively rerouted a few years ago due to the construction of new homes in the area.
 The new route is much more hiker-friendly than the old route and we are sure you will enjoy it.

 Driving Directions